Melodic Minor Scales for Guitar

 That’s exactly how my high-School Music Theory teacher Mrs. Bergstrom taught it to me waaaaay back in 1987!

-Examples of Melodic Minor in Classical Music
+Examples of the Melodic Minor Scale in Classical Music

 Probably my favorite classical example… and one just about everyone should be familiar with, is Tchaikovsky’s Nutcracker excerpt.. (more recently popularized by the Trans Siberian Orchestra)